Fractional binomial regression model for count data with excess zeros: Introduction

-The fractional binomial distribution is defined by the sum of dependent Bernoulli variables, more specifically, the sum in a stationary binary sequence whose covariance function decays by power law.
+The fractional binomial distribution is defined by the sum in a stationary binary sequence, called a generalized Bernoulli process (GBP), whose covariance function decays by power law \cite{Lee}.
+The applications of GBP and the fractional binomial distribution are found in seismology, economics, and horticulture \cite{Lee3, Lee2}.
 The mean of the fractional binomial distribution is the same as that of the regular binomial distribution since it is defined from a stationary sequence, but the variance of the fractional distribution is larger than that of the regular binomial distribution due to the dependence among the Bernoulli variables.
 Especially, under certain conditions, its variance is proportional to the length of the binary sequence to a fractional power.
+The shape of the fractional binomial distribution varies with parameters that affect the center, spread, skewness, and zero-inflation of the distribution.
+Using a link function, one can incorporate covariates to connect them to the shape of the distribution of the response variable.

-The shape of fractional binomial distribution varies with parameters that affect the center, spread, skewness, and zero-inflation of the distribution.
-Using the logit link with the parameters, one can incorporate covariates into the distribution to associate the covariates with the shape of the distribution of the response variable.
+We investigate the consistency of the maximum likelihood (ML) estimator of the FB regression model theoretically and empirically with simulations.
+We also examine the applicability of the FB model through data analysis and assess the strengths and weaknesses of the proposed model.
+Our results show that when data size is small with a few covariates (approximately less than five covariates) and a small or moderate bound on the maximum response (approximately less than 20), the FB model can perform as well as or better than the existing zero-inflated models.
+Specifically, the FB model is found to have a better fit than other models when the count response has a left-skewed distribution.
+However, the FB model has computational challenges; it suffers from computational instability in finding ML estimators and is not suitable for large datasets.

-In Section 2, we briefly review the zero-inflated Poisson/negative binomial regression models.
-In Section 3, we introduce the fractional binomial regression model and investigate the consistency of the ML estimators, followed by simulations to examine the performance of the estimators in Section 4.
-In Section 5, we use two datasets to fit the zero-inflated regression models and fractional binomial regression model, compare their fit, and test to see whether the fractional binomial regression model is significantly closer to the actual generating process.
+In Section 2, the zero-inflated regression models are reviewed.
+In Section 3, the FB regression model is introduced and the consistency of the ML estimators is investigated, followed by simulations to examine the performance of the estimators in Section 4.
+In Section 5, the zero-inflated regression models and the FB model are fitted to two datasets, their fits are compared by AIC, and the goodness of fit of the models is checked through randomized quantile residuals.
 The conclusion and discussion are followed in Section 6.